In this article

 These products include:

-A relatively new method of teeth whitening can clean your mouthguard while simultaneously whitening your teeth.
+A relatively new method of cleaning your mouth guard involves teeth whitening foam.
+This helps clean your mouth guard and whiten your teeth simultaneously.

 Snow teeth whitening foam can be used overnight to help clean your mouthguard and gently whiten your teeth.